The Muppet Movie: Release

+The Muppet Movie had a royal premiere at the Leicester Square Theatre in London on May 31, 1979, attended by Princess Anne.
+In the United States, the film premiered with a celebration at the Coconut Grove in Hollywood, Los Angeles.
+It was later released with limited release in New York City, Toronto, Los Angeles, Wichita, Kansas City, Austin, and the Dallas/Fort Worth metroplex on June 22, 1979.
+The film rolled out gradually throughout the United States and Canada.
+In celebration of the film's 40th anniversary, The Muppet Movie returned to theaters for two days on July 25 and 30, 2019.
+The film also returned to theaters to celebrate its 45th anniversary on June 2 and 3, 2024, via Fathom Events.

+Marketing

 In May 1979, CBS aired The Muppets Go Hollywood, a one-hour television special that promoted the then-upcoming release of The Muppet Movie.
 In April, the film had been promoted when the Muppets hosted The Tonight Show Starring Johnny Carson.
 Additionally, a book adaptation of The Muppet Movie, adapted by Steven Crist, was published by Peacock Press/Bantam Books.

-Theatrical releases

-The Muppet Movie had a royal premiere at the Leicester Square Theatre in London on May 31, 1979, attended by Princess Anne.
-In the United States, it was first opened with a Hollywood party at the Coconut Grove.
-It was later released with limited release in New York City and Los Angeles on June 22, 1979.
-The film rolled out gradually throughout the United States.
-In celebration of the film's 40th anniversary, The Muppet Movie returned to theaters for two days on July 25 and 30, 2019.
+In Austin, Texas, then-CBS affiliate KTBC-TV and American International Traveler sponsored a contest where adults who paid to see the film in the area were eligible to win a free trip to Hollywood.

 Home media

 The Muppet Movie was the first film by ITC Films to be released on home video when Magnetic Video issued it in May 1980, having acquired the video rights to ITC's films.
 It was reissued in 1982 and 1984 by CBS/Fox Video.
 On January 29, 1993, Buena Vista Home Video re-released the film under their Jim Henson Video label on VHS and LaserDisc, pricing at $24.99.
 The movie was reissued again on VHS by Columbia TriStar Home Video and Jim Henson Home Entertainment on June 1, 1999, followed by a DVD release on June 5, 2001.

-After Disney's acquisition of the film as part of the core Muppets franchise, the film was reissued as a Walt Disney Pictures release and was re-released by Walt Disney Studios Home Entertainment on DVD on November 29, 2005 as part of the Kermit's 50th Anniversary Edition line.
+After The Walt Disney Company's acquisition of the Muppets in 2004, the film rights to The Muppet Movie were acquired by Disney; the film was reissued under the Walt Disney Pictures banner in home media formats and was re-released by Buena Vista Home Entertainment on DVD on November 29, 2005, as part of the Kermit's 50th Anniversary Edition line.
 Disney released the film as the Nearly 35th Anniversary Edition on Blu-ray Disc and DVD on August 13, 2013.
-The film now streams on Disney+.
+The film now streams in 4K Ultra HD on Disney+.